 That night, Christos said, “How will I know when I’ve made it as an author?”
 I wanted to say, “Mate, you’re a guest author at Writers Victoria—you’ve got this,” but it’s comforting to know that even best-selling authors suffer self-doubt.
 We each define our own version of success.

 So, what’s my goal?
 The novel writer’s equivalent of qualifying for the Olympic games is traditional publishing (let’s call this the A-team).
 Agents and publishers jealously guard team admission.
 The agent’s job is to find a publisher and to manage the author’s career.
 The publisher edits, produces and distributes the book.
+Read The Book Publishing Flowchart for more detail.

 Then, there’s the B-team—self-publishers—where if you have the determination and patience to actually write and produce a book, there’s no barrier to entry.
 Many books, notably the Shades of Grey trilogy, have made it big this way.
 Some authors prefer the autonomy and they can earn more without paying a cut to an agent and publisher.
-There are also rafts of other options such as hybrid and vanity publishers, which fall somewhere between traditional and self-publishing.
+There are also rafts of other options such as hybrid and vanity publishers, which fall between traditional and self-publishing.

 People have said, “You’re just writing for fun.
 It doesn’t really matter whether you get published, does it?”
 Yes, it does.
 Writing is my job.
 I write every day and often on the weekends.
 Like Daniel Kelly in Barracuda, I’ve been training for my Olympics for years.